frankiefab100/gitsnap/README.md

      };
      ```

-## Work In Progress
+## Roadmap (Work In Progress)

-Switch/Select the `Enter GitHub URL` tab and copy-paste any GitHub repository link COMING SOON!).
+- [ ] **GitHub URL Input**: Implement a feature to switch/select the "Enter GitHub URL" tab where users can copy and paste any GitHub repository link.
+- [ ] **Custom Toggle Switches**: Introduce custom toggle switches for each chart type, allowing users to display data for Contributors, Pull Requests, Issues or Branches.

 ## License